 If you would like to try out how the various Zoom and Canvas features work, the LRC team is ready to serve as your practice students.
 Please contact us to schedule a time.

-Cornell's Center for Teaching Innovation (CTI) offers support throughout the summer to assist faculty in designing flexible, resilient courses for Fall 2020.
+Cornell's Center for Teaching Innovation (CTI) offers ongoing support to assist faculty in designing flexible, resilient courses.
 The goal is to help faculty develop engaging student learning experiences that can be effective in both in-person and online instructional settings.
 You can choose between guided and independent course support.

 Interested in Teaching Online?
 (SUNY) - This course introduces the concepts, competencies, pedagogies, and practices that are required to plan, develop, and teach an online course.
 Along with these key topics, this course showcases the perspectives of students, faculty, and instructional designers who have a wide range of experience teaching and learning online.

 Preparing Teachers & Students for Online Learning (MERLOT/SkillsCommons) - This comprehensive list of open educational resources offers educators a one-stop shop for moving online.